Ralo93/guitar_vision/README.md

 1. **Transfer Learning**: The VGGish model is frozen initially, training only the classifier layers.
 2. **Fine-Tuning**: In later stages, the VGGish layers are gradually unfrozen to adapt more closely to pitch recognition.
 3. **Data Augmentation**: Both real and synthetic data samples are used, applying techniques like pitch shifting and noise addition to improve model resilience.

+## Data Augmentation
+To address the limitations of a small initial dataset, synthesized audio is added.
+This synthesis includes variations in pitch, duration, and noise levels, aiding in training a model that generalizes well to new audio inputs.